Inn of the Damned

-Inn of the Damned is a 1975 Australian western horror film, directed by Terry Bourke.
+Inn of the Damned is a 1975 Australian horror Western film, directed by Terry Bourke.
 It has been called Australia's first "horror Western".

 Plot

 In 1896, a crazed woman and her husband run an inn in eastern Victoria and take revenge for the deaths of their children years before.
 Cal Kincaid, an American bounty hunter, arrives to investigate recent murders and puts an end to the killing.